Complete List of Car Insurance Discounts: How to Maximize Your Savings

 Good Driver / Safe Driver Discount

 If you've maintained a clean driving record with no at-fault accidents, DUIs, or major violations for the past 3 to 5 years, you likely qualify.
 This is one of the most widely available discounts across all major carriers, and it applies automatically at most insurers once your record is verified.
-Understanding what affects car insurance rates can help you protect this discount over time.
+Insurers reward 3 to 5 claim-free years consistently across the industry.

 Defensive Driving Course Discount

-Completing an approved driver safety course can reduce your premium by up to 10% at most carriers.
+Completing an approved driver safety course can reduce your premium by up to 15% at most carriers.
 The course typically takes 4–6 hours online or in-person, and you'll need to submit your completion certificate to your insurer.
-This discount is available to most drivers, not just seniors — and in some states it's required by law to be offered.
+This discount is available to most drivers — not just seniors — and in some states it's required by law to be offered.

 Pincher's Pro Tip

-Take a defensive driving course online for as little as $20–$30 and earn up to 10% off your premium.
-If your annual premium is $1,800, that's $180 back in your pocket every year — a return of 600%+ on your investment.
+Take a defensive driving course online for as little as $20–$30 and earn up to 15% off your premium.
+If your annual premium is $2,400, that's up to $360 back in your pocket every year — a return of over 1,000% on your investment.

 Low Mileage Discount

-If you drive fewer than 7,500 miles per year (well below the U.S. average of ~13,500), many insurers will reward you with a significant reduction.
+If you drive fewer than 7,500 miles per year — well below the U.S. average of approximately 13,500 miles — many insurers will reward you with a significant reduction.
+Low-mileage programs have grown in 2026, with usage-based options offering $100–$400 annually for accurate mileage reporting.
 Some carriers use self-reported mileage, while others may use a telematics device or app to verify.
 This is an especially valuable discount for remote workers and retirees.

 Policy & Billing Discounts